xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 ansible-playbook iosxr_cli.yml -e 'cmd="show interface brief"'
 ```

-Samples folder contain various playbooks, files started with "show_" using iosxr_cli playbook and passing cmd to XR as parameter.
+Samples folder contains various playbooks, files started with "show_" using iosxr_cli playbook and passing cmd to XR as parameter.
 To run playbook as "vagrant" user, playbook should contain string: "become: yes"
 Feel free to play with any playbook!
 {: .notice--success}